Boxing: Barnes loses tough two-round stoppage at AMBC Pan Am Qualifier

 A move up to the Flyweight class was too daunting a task as two-time Caribbean Light Flyweight champion Brandy Barnes lost her opening bout of the American Boxing Confederation (AMBC) Pan American Qualifiers Thursday (4 April) in Managua, Nicaragua.

-A referee stoppage in the second round awarded Miguelina Hernandez of the Dominican Republic the victory, handing Barnes just her third loss in the eighth amateur bout of her young career.
-Coach Stuart O’Connor says Barnes could not land on a consistent enough basis.
+A referee stoppage in the second round awarded Miguelina Hernandez of the Dominican Republic the victory, handing Barnes just the third loss in the eighth amateur bout of her young career.
+Coach Stuart O’Connor says Barnes could not land on a consistent basis.

 “Brandy didn’t quite get going,” said O’Connor.
 “Maybe the higher weight was her downfall.
 She tried to get her shots off early, and was catching the Dominican with ease.
 She didn’t capitalize on it though.
-Then she wouldn’t let her shots go, and the other girl’s confidence grew, and she started backing Brandy up.”
+She wouldn’t let her shots go, the other girl’s confidence grew, and she started backing Brandy up.”

 After a productive first round, O’Connor was confident in the game plan going into the second.
-He says a stoppage came due to Barnes’ inactivity .
+He says a stoppage came due to Barnes’ inactivity.

-“When we came out in the second round, and the game plan was to take it to her,” said O’Connor.
+“When we came out in the second round, the game plan was to take it to her,” said O’Connor.
 “We were walking her down, but Brandy wasn’t really throwing the shots to capitalize.
 It wasn’t stoppage worthy really, but Brandy just wasn’t throwing anything,” he said.
 “The weight was probably too much on the day.”

 Overall, O’Connor was happy with Barnes’ progress over the eight-week camp in the United Kingdom.
 After a win at March’s Hvidovre Cup in Denmark, the Brit said a move back to Light Flyweight is the next best step.

 “Brandy continues to improve and has been good in the UK boxing a high-level caliber of girls,” said O’Connor.
 “She is in the mix with the 48-kilogram girls in the region.
 She just needs to keep working and gaining experience.
-I’d personally would like to see her enter the Pan Am Championships in Honduras at 48kg in June.”
+I’d personally like to see her enter the Pan Am Championships in Honduras at 48kg in June.”

 Cayman Islands Boxing Association President Leyla Jackson praised the young pugilist for her effort.